DaneCronin/Horiseon/README.md

 ## Accessbility Code Refactor

-Improving existing code by adding to the accessibility with semantic HTML and adding accessible "alt" attributes
+Improving existing code by adding to the accessibility with semantic HTML and adding accessible "alt" attributes.

-Cleaning up existing code where needed with comments
+Cleaning up existing code where needed with comments.

+Improved CSS selectors to match updated semantic HTML.